sanower786/HybridContrastiveTrollDetection/README.md

 # 🧠 Hybrid Contrastive Learning with Text-Derived Psycholinguistic Features for Robust Troll Detection

-### Official Replication Repository for the Paper Submitted to *Pattern Analysis and Applications (Special Issue)*
+📖 Overview
+This repository contains the official implementation of the research paper:

+**Hybrid Contrastive Classification with Text-Derived Psycholinguistic Features for Troll Detection**
+Author: Sanower Alam et al.

+Online trolling undermines healthy online discourse and presents major challenges for automated content moderation.
+This work proposes a **Hybrid Contrastive–Classification Framework** that integrates contextual language embeddings with text-derived psycholinguistic and stylistic features, optimized through a dual-loss learning strategy.

+The framework is designed to improve both **classification performance** and **probability calibration**, without relying on user-level metadata or platform-specific signals.

 ---

-## 📖 Overview

-This repository contains the official implementation of the research paper:

-> **“Hybrid Contrastive classification with text derived Psycholinguistic feature for Troll Detection”**
-> *Author: Sanower Alam, et al.*

-Online trolling undermines healthy online discourse and presents major challenges for automated moderation.
-This work introduces a **Hybrid Contrastive–Classification Framework** that combines contextual language embeddings, text-derived psycholinguistic features, and dual-loss optimization to enhance robustness and calibration in troll detection systems.
+## 🔐 Information Leakage Prevention
+All auxiliary features used in this repository are extracted strictly at the **comment level**.
+No user-level metadata, temporal posting statistics, author histories, or label-derived attributes are used at any stage of training or evaluation.

+Dataset splits are created **prior to feature extraction**, ensuring that no information from validation or test samples leaks into training.
+This design guarantees that reported performance reflects genuine generalization rather than dataset artifacts.

+---

+## 📊 Key Results
-The framework achieves:
+The proposed framework achieves:

 - **Accuracy:** 97.0%
 - **F1-Score:** 0.96
 - **ROC–AUC:** 0.99
 - **ECE (Expected Calibration Error):** 0.009
 - **Brier Score:** 0.027

-This significantly outperforms baseline models such as Logistic Regression, SGD Classifier, BERT, and DistilBERT.
+These results outperform multiple baselines, including Logistic Regression, SGD Classifier, BERT, DistilBERT, and RoBERTa.

 ---

 ## 🧩 Repository Structure
 HybridContrastiveTrollDetection/
 │
 ├── data/